Max Purcell: 2023: ATP 1000 quarterfinal, Australian No. 2

 Despite a successful 2022 doubles campaign, which included two Grand Slam finals and a title, Purcell decided to split from partner Matthew Ebden for the 2023 season, citing a desire to focus on his singles career.

-Purcell qualified for the second time at the Australian Open in singles, but was eliminated in the first round of the main draw after a four set loss against Emil Ruusuvuori.
+Purcell qualified for the second time at the 2023 Australian Open in singles, but was eliminated in the first round of the main draw after a four set loss against Emil Ruusuvuori.
 Purcell partnered fellow Australian Jordan Thompson in the doubles event, but was eliminated in the second round by eventual finalists Hugo Nys and Jan Zielinski.

 Ranked No. 203, he reached the top 155 in singles following his second Challenger title in Chennai.
-He moved another 40 positions up to No. 116 on 27 February 2023 after winning his back-to-back title at the 2023 Bengaluru Open Challenger.
+He moved another 40 positions up to No. 116 on 27 February 2023 after winning back-to-back titles at the 2023 Bengaluru Open Challenger.
 He moved another 20 positions up to reach the top 100 after his third Challenger title in a month in Pune to No. 95 on 6 March 2023.
+He reached No. 86 in the singles rankings after a final showing at the 2023 Play In Challenger in Lille on 3 April 2023.
+At the same tournament he won the doubles title partnering with Jason Taylor.